 The Creality Ender 3 Pro – just like its predecessor, the Best 3D Printer Under $300.– has been highly decorated in our in-house competition with multiple awards in the category:

 Looking to capitalize on the success of the Ender 3, Creality unveiled the Ender 3 Pro in the summer of 2018.
 While the basic design and build volume have been kept identical, the Ender 3 Pro does have some noteworthy improvements that make it worth the uptick in price.

 For starters, the overall stability of the print plate has improved.
 The Ender 3 Pro also benefits from a magnetic print bed that is both removable and flexible, making print removal easy.
-The Ender 3 Pro also is equipped with an MK-10 extruder, capable of handling PET-G or ABS.
+Furthermore, the Ender 3 Pro also is equipped with an MK-10 extruder capable of handling PET-G or ABS.

-The Best 3D Printer Under $300, and this quarter’s alternate pick.was the former winner in the category
+The Anycubic i3 Mega was the former winner in the category Best 3D Printer Under $300, and this quarter’s alternate pick.

 The reason for the Anycubic i3 Mega being a strong contestant is simple: It is pretty much a plug-and-play machine for PLA prints.
 Load a spool of filament, start the print, and pluck it off the Ultrabase build plate once it’s finished.